kundalik5545/random_coders/posts/building-restful-api-nodejs.md

 title: "Building a RESTful API with Node.js"
 date: "2025-02-18"
 author: "Kundalik Jadhav"
-description: "Learn the basics of HTML..."
+description: "HTML, or HyperText Markup Language, is the standard language used to create web pages.
+It provides the structure of a webpage, allowing you to define elements such as headings, paragraphs, links,"
 image: "/images/blogs/b1.jpg"
 category: "Web Development"
 slug: "building-restful-api-nodejs"